Black... as the Night... is.

-We're visual, and mostly diurnal creatures.
-We lack tapeta lucida - the reflective layer which produces spooky eyeshine, and amplifies night vision acuity.
+We're mostly diurnal creatures, and highly visual.
+We lack tapeta lucida - that reflective layer which produces spooky eyeshine, and amplifies night vision acuity.
 We say that we are benighted, that darkness is palpable.
 We don't like to be kept in the dark.
 We huddle by our fires and peer apprehensively into the black heart of old Mother Night.

 But once we step away from the light... shiver a for a bit in the sensory vacuum... a funny thing happens.
 Darkness eases back from us a bit - loosens its grip.
 We become aware of the world around us.
 Our irises dilate, hearing sharpens, nostrils flare, skin thrills to the slightest change of temperature or humidity, the faintest caress of breeze.
 Our minds sift subtle messages lost to a brain awash in visual abundance.

 Our sailing tools extend the reach of our senses.
 With our compass, we detect the orientation of the Earth's magnetic field.
 We can sound the sea's bottom when it comes within our reach.
 We resound our horn's blare from cliff and stone, inferring their presence from the timbre of echo.

 When calm, the surface of water is reflective... a tapetum lucidum about the boat.
 Closing on shore, one may watch the dim, argent sheen of the sky reflected in the water round.
 Straining into the blackness beyond is of no avail.
 But the impenetrable silhouette of rock or shore or kelp, intruding on this circle of protection, announces itself clearly, black on silver.

 Generally, the land is dark and all but its horizon obscured.
 We work our way along, sometimes oh so close in, to separate a feature from the cloaking, black backdrop of hills.
 Once silhouetted against the sky, it serves as a waypost.
 Then repeat for the next stretch, and again.